 Every day, you’ll need to give your pet insulin injections, watch their diet, and monitor their behavior.
 You will have to pay much closer attention to your pet’s needs and behavior, and you’ll need to find someone to care for your pet if you leave for an extended period of time.
 Our practice offers boarding services for diabetic pets.

+Pet owners are often nervous administering the first few injections, but with time become real pros.
 Here are some basic tips on preparing and giving insulin injections to your pet.

 - Keep insulin refrigerated at all times.
 It must never be frozen.